Alibaba2023/blog_app/README.md

 ##  Key Features <a name="key-features"></a>

-- ✅ Comprehensive Ruby on Rails implementation.
-- ✅ User access control and validation.
-- ✅ Article generation, modification, and removal.
 - ✅ Interactive commentary system for engaging with articles.
 - ✅ Favoriting and unfavoriting articles.
 - ✅ Adaptable web design for various devices.
 - ✅ Reliable error management and data validation.

-Note: Each feature will be marked with an "x" when it is fully implemented and functional.

 ## 🔭 Future Features <a name="future-project"></a>
 - [ ] Advanced text editor for styling articles. ✅